Greatest Halloween Movies of All Time

 Fan FAQs

-Why is Halloween (1978) dominating the matchup against Psycho (1960) in the Greatest Halloween Movies of All Time league?
+Why is Halloween (1978) winning by such a large margin against Psycho in the Greatest Halloween Movies of All Time league?